sagi-test-pbc/scriptsig-scriptpubkey-jsong-pb-denver-070918/README.md

 # Working with the Parser

-Every node, when receiving transactions makes sure that the transaction adheres to the network rules.
-This process is called _transaction validation_.
-Here are the main things that a node needs to check for:

-* Inputs of the transaction are previously unspent
-* Sum of the inputs > sum of the outputs
-* scriptSig actually unlocks the previous scriptPubKey

-The first aspect prevents double-spending.
-Any input that's already been spent cannot be spent again.

-The second aspect makes sure no new Bitcoins are created (except in a special transaction called the coinbase transaction.
-More on that in Chapter X).

-The third aspect makes sure that the smart contract resolves to True.
-In the vast majority of transactions, this means checking that the one or more signatures in the scriptSig are valid.

 ### Try it

 #### What is the scriptSig from the second input in this tx?